Uptake of diversified / climate-resilient livelihood options

 This indicator measures the percentage of program participants adopting diversified/climate-resilient livelihood options.

-Adopting diversified /climate-resilient livelihood options refers to diversification of livelihoods households and local communities by focusing on sustainable interventions that do not harm the physical and natural environment,.
+Adopting diversified /climate-resilient livelihood options refers to the diversification of livelihoods, households, and local communities by focusing on sustainable interventions that do not harm the physical and natural environment.
 Adopting diversified and/or climate-resilient livelihood options also refers to transitioning from farm to non-farm activities and supporting efforts to transform economies.

-Examples of diversified /climate-resilient livelihood options include but are not limited to regenerative agriculture practices, adolescents and youth-led livelihood accelerator platforms, green entrepreneurships, NTFPs trade, nature-based solutions, clean energy, climate-risk informed integrated water resources management, locally led/women-led ago-business, aquaculture development and processing, and other alternative income generating options.
+Examples of diversified /climate-resilient livelihood options include but are not limited to regenerative agriculture practices, adolescents and youth-led livelihood accelerator platforms, green entrepreneurships, NTFPs trade, nature-based solutions, clean energy, climate-risk informed integrated water resources management, locally led/women-led agro-business, aquaculture development and processing, and other alternative income-generating options.

 Measuring this indicator requires looking at baseline/midline/endline surveys and program records.

-If data on individuals is not available, household unit could be used to convert into approximate number of individuals reached based on the statistical data available in the target geographical areas of the project/program)
+If data on individuals is not available, the household unit could be used to convert into an approximate number of individuals reached based on the statistical data available in the target geographical areas of the project/program.

 Numerator

-Number of individuals that have adopted diversified/climate-resilient livelihood options
+Number of individuals who have adopted diversified/climate-resilient livelihood options

 Denominator